 If someone were to find out we had these supplies and decided to come take advantage of our preparedness or if the government decided to “confiscate” it for the greater good of the people forcing us to stand in line for our rations just like everyone else that would put us in the same position we are trying to avoid.

 not only can we store food and supplies in different places like under our beds, in the garage and even behind the pots and pans we can also hide it in plain sight.
+And this is what I decided to do when Lisa asked me to build her a cabinet to go beneath the kitchen counter top.

 How to Build a Counter Top Extension